This article will focus on moving to and living in the Falkland Islands.

 Health and Education

 Medical, dental and community health services are based in the local hospital based in Stanley, the King Edward VII Memorial Hospital (KEMH).
 The Hospital has a range of medical, dental, nursing (including midwives), other health professionals and engineering staff.
 All the staff are qualified to UK standards or recognised equivalents.
 The hospital provides a range of services for psychiatry to orthopaedics, and any patient who needs access to other treatments or diagnostics that cannot be done in the islands is referred to a hospital in the UK or Chile.

-As mentioned, Stanley is home to the infant and Junior School (IJS), which is for students aged three to 11, and the Falkland Islands Community School (FICS), which is for student aged 12 to 16.
+As mentioned, Stanley is home to the infant and Junior School (IJS), which is for students aged three to 11, and the Falkland Islands Community School (FICS), which is for students aged 12 to 16.
 Currently there is a combined number of approximately 300 students attending both schools.
-The schools have an OFSTED rating of ‘Good’ for the IJS and ‘Requires Improvement’ for the FICS, but it is very close to a ‘Good’.
 The Schools both follow the UK curriculum with 18 GCSE subjects being offered at FICS.

 After completing GCSEs, students who perform above a set threshold will receive funding from the Falkland Islands Government to attend college.
 The majority of Falkland student usually attend Peter Symonds College in Winchester or Chichester College.
 Funding is also available from the Falkland Islands Government to attend University.

 Students living in Camp are taught with the use of traveling teachers that will conduct lessons in three of the major settlements around the Falkland Islands.